Ks89/NdkExample_AndroidStudio/README.md

 My example of an AndroidStudio1.3 RC NDK's project.

 # TODO
 - update this read me, because it's very old.
-Please read the code ;)
+Please read the code ;) in particular the new native method that I'm using as an example of more complicated jni signature.

 # What is it intereseting here?